 Tell Your Kids

 Once you have a plan worked out with your doctor, you should tell your children about it.
 Use age-appropriate language to describe what will be happening to you and why, and tell them that you’ll need some time to rest before you can feel completely better.
 That way, your children will have an idea of what is going on.
 You can even explain your recovery plan to them and assign them tasks to help you around the house so you can have more time to rest.

 Play Some Board Games

 While you’re resting, you can still have plenty of family fun time.
 You can move a card table into your bedroom and set up some cards or board games that you can all play together.
 Activities like this require minimal physical activity and are opportunities for low-key bonding experiences.
-Also, games like Monopoly, Chess, Clue and Stratego help teach logical thinking and strategy, and are great ways to nurture your kids’ minds.
+Also, games like Monopoly, Chess, Clue and Stratego help teach logical thinking and strategy and are great ways to nurture your kids’ minds.

 Enlist Some Help

 It’s also important to know when enough is enough.
-You cannot expect to be able to entertain your kids all the time and still get enough rest to recovery completely.
+You cannot expect to be able to entertain your kids all the time and still get enough rest to recover completely.
 At this point, you can ask a close friend or family member to help you with some of the childcare.
 Depending on how much rest you will need, you can even ask someone to stay in your home and manage the children.